Finding the Right Contractor

 On this page:

-Always ask to see the ECRA/ESA licence number before you hire someone to do electrical work in your home.
+- Always ask to see this number before you hire anyone for electrical work in your home.

 - Their work has been found to be up to four times faultier than work done by licensed contractors.